madura27/FlowLogMonitoringService/README.md

 ## Assumptions and limitations
 - This implementation assumes that the service will be run on a single node.
 - This implementation does not tolerate crashes/restarts.
 That is, upon restarting the service, any flow data that was stored previously will be lost.
+- In the case of failure in the API call, the caller is responsible for retrying.

 ## Code layout
 All the python source code is under the src/ directory.
 The main.py file is the starting point of the application.